Showtime (TV network): Absorption into Paramount+

 The Showtime streaming service co-existed with Paramount Global's flagship streaming service Paramount+, and became part of a bundle offer with the service.
 In August 2022, the Paramount+ apps were updated with the ability to upgrade a subscription to the "Paramount+ with Showtime" bundle, and for subscribers to the bundle to access Showtime content from within the Paramount+ apps.
 Showtime would continue to be offered as a standalone service and application.
 However, in September, the company was in talks of moving the entire Showtime content within Paramount+.
 By December 2022, Paramount CEO Bob Bakish said that it "didn't make sense to run Showtime as a 100% stand-alone organization".

 On January 30, 2023, Paramount Global confirmed the two services would be fully merged in the near future in the United States, with both the Showtime service and the current Paramount+ Premium tier to be rebranded "Paramount+ with Showtime", echoing similar integrations in other international markets.
 The "Showtime" brand will remain active as a distinct programming imprint.
 On May 20, 2023, Paramount Global announced that the merger of both services would take place on June 27, with the standalone Showtime app being shut down on April 30, 2024.
 The primary Showtime channel was rebranded as Paramount+ with Showtime on January 8, 2024, although the former name remains in use as a standalone brand for its multiplex channels.

-On June 23, 2025, "Paramount+ with Showtime" was rebranded back to "Paramount+ Premium", similar to how "Max" would rebrand back into "HBO Max" on July 1, 2025.
+On June 23, 2025, the "Paramount+ with Showtime" tier was rebranded back to "Paramount+ Premium", similar to how "Max" would rebrand back into "HBO Max" on July 9, 2025.